Dayana-N/AutoMarket-PP4/README.md

 - [Pagination fix for multiple search parameters](https://stackoverflow.com/questions/46026268/pagination-and-get-parameters)
 - [How to catch email sending exceptions](https://stackoverflow.com/questions/41457565/how-to-catch-email-sending-exceptions-in-django-1-10)
 - The search form was inspired visually by Brad Traversy's Python course
-- How to setup AWS - CI instructions from PP5 walkthrough
+- How to setup AWS - CI instructions from the PP5 walkthrough
-- I learned how to use advanced Django concepts like signals, sending emails, how to use django rest framework and more from Dennis[ Ivy's Django course](https://dennisivy.teachable.com/p/django-beginners-course)
+- I learned how to use advanced Django concepts like signals, sending emails, how to use Django rest framework, and more from Dennis[ Ivy's Django course](https://dennisivy.teachable.com/p/django-beginners-course)
 ### Acknowledgements
+- Huge thank you to my mentor Ronan McClelland for encouraging me to go with my very ambitious idea for my first full-stack project.
+- The Slack community and especially Indrek who listened to my struggles during development.
+- Dennis Ivy for the brilliant 18-hour Django course, which explains in detail a lot of the main Django concepts.

 ### Comments